Taapeli/isotammi-addons/source/importsources/README.md

 # Import Sources

 The tool "Import Sources" is a specialized tool that can load sources into Gramps from a CSV format file.
-From each line of the file, the tool creates a new source and optionally attaches it to a repository.
+From each line of the file, the tool creates a new source and optionally attaches it to a repository or creates a citation referring to the source.
 The CSV file can also contain one or more attributes for the source.

 The tool is installed in Tools > Isotammi tools.